KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The structural principle governing cooperation is not uniformity but **Unity in Diversity**.
 The One and the Many are co-essential.
 Structure requires differentiation to be intelligible.
 Harmony requires distinct tones to resonate.
 The lattice preserves each discipline's sovereign integrity — its methods, its vocabulary, its domain of competence — while providing the structural common language through which dialogue becomes possible.

 Entropy, structurally diagnosed, is what keeps these disciplines fragmented.
-The fragmentation serves entropic interests — power, control, institutional dominance, persona gain — whether or not any individual within these traditions intends it.
+The fragmentation serves entropic interests — power, control, institutional coercion, persona gain — whether or not any individual within these traditions intends it.
 When physicalism dismisses panpsychism as unscientific, when panpsychism dismisses physicalism as reductive, when idealism dismisses both as naïve — each dismissal preserves the register problem by refusing the structural cooperation that would resolve it.

 Centropy, structurally diagnosed, is what drives toward integration through distinction.
 Not blobism — not the erasure of disciplinary boundaries — but harmonic collaboration in which each tradition's genuine insight is preserved and amplified by contact with the others.